 If you’re an adventure enthusiast, the region offers some excellent hiking routes in Sierra Norte.

-TIP: Make sure to pack extra-layers to protect yourself from the bitter-cold of mountainous climate.
+TIP: Make sure to pack extra layers to protect yourself from the bitter cold of the mountainous climate.
 Look for good deals on food and hotels offered during the wintertime in Seville.
 For example, there are many small, family hotels in Seville, such as NH Collection Sevilla and Melia Lebreros with affordable rates.